CptMoore/HardpointFixMod/README.md

 allowLRMsInSmallerSlotsForMechs | string[] | default ["atlas"] | a list of mechs that can field larger LRM sizes even in smaller slots.
 Allows cheating the same as battletech lore does. allowLRMsInLargerSlotsForAll | boolean | default true | allow smaller sized LRMs to be used in larger sized hardpoint slots.
 E.g. an LRM10 should fit into an LRM20 slot.

+## Additional Features

+- Fixed movement stats bar.
+Movement now actually shows movement without jump jets, as jump jets movement can be deduced from number of used jump jet slots.
+- Fixed heat efficency stats bar.
+Heat efficiency is calculated based on how much heat capacity is unused after an alpha strike (+ some JJ heat logic from the original code).
+Should now also properly work with heat sinks, heat banks and heat exchangers.

 ## Download

 Downloads can be found on [github](https://github.com/CptMoore/VisualHardpointLimits/releases).